DANGEROUS DRUG INTERACTIONS

 What happens: Calcium in milk, yoghurt, and cheese binds to tetracycline and doxycycline, reducing their absorption by up to 50%.
 The antibiotic may not reach effective blood levels, and the infection may worsen.

-Who is at risk: Anyone prescribed tetracycline or doxycycline — commonly used for acne, respiratory infections, and Lyme disease.
+Who is at risk: Anyone prescribed tetracycline or doxycycline — antibiotics commonly used for acne, respiratory infections, and Lyme disease.

 What to do: Keep at least a 2-hour gap between the antibiotic and dairy products.
 This also applies to calcium supplements.